 - New club applications will reviewed every other year.
 This allows recently accepted clubs to be on-boarded into the system, and allows clubs considering submitting an application to prepare

-- The next deadline for new club applications is the final day of the MIT spring break holiday 2021
+- The next deadline for new club applications is April 30th 2021

 - The Club Sports Council begins reviewing applications for new clubs after the spring break holiday for recognition during the following fall semester and will notify applicants of their status on a rolling basis